apptentive/apptentive-kit-ios/README.md

 In Xcode, choose File > Add Packages… and add the URL for this repository.

+**NOTE: CocoaPods users targeting iOS 11 should refer to the [release notes](https://learn.apptentive.com/knowledge-base/apptentive-kit-ios-release-notes/#known-issues) for a workaround to an issue in version 6.0.0.**

 ## Using ApptentiveKit in Your App

 To use Apptentive features in your Swift files, you will have to import the ApptentiveKit module: